 Keep Your Vehicle Clean

 Let us get past the obvious first.
-Keeping your car clean is a no brainer, but it is often easier said than done.
+Keeping your car clean is a no-brainer, but it is often easier said than done.
 We all know that we should regularly clean the inside and outside of our vehicles, but life can get in the way.
 We all have busy lives, especially if kids are involved.
-But, over time, a consistently dirty interior or exterior can lead to body corrosion, faded carpets, seats and permanent stains.
+But, over time, a consistently dirty interior or exterior can lead to body corrosion, faded carpets, seats, and permanent stains.
 So it could be in your interest to learn more about cleaning your car, regardless of whether it’s the interior or exterior of the car.

-In fact, if you have stains on your car, it can impact the vehicles’ performance and make the car look like an eye sore, potentially putting off buyers when it comes around to selling the vehicle.
+In fact, if you have stains on your car, it can impact the vehicles’ performance and make the car look like an eyesore, potentially putting off buyers when it comes around to selling the vehicle.
 It is good to give your car a deep clean at least twice a year, but the more often you can keep on top of the task the less of a huge job it will be if you leave it to twice a year.

 Furthermore, it is also important to maintain the body of your car so that it looks great all the time because a dent on the car exterior can affect its look even if you do clean it constantly.
 Luckily even if you have a busy life there are things like mobile dent removal to get your car fixed as and when you need it and constantly maintaining your car will improve its value too.